Bobby Caldwell

 Robert Hunter Caldwell (August 15, 1951 – March 14, 2023) was an American singer, songwriter, and musician.
-He released several albums spanning R&B, soul, jazz, and adult contemporary.
-He is known for his soulful and versatile vocals.
-Caldwell released the hit single and his signature song "What You Won't Do for Love" from his double platinum debut album Bobby Caldwell in 1978.
+He released several albums spanning R&B, soul, jazz, and adult contemporary, and was known for his soulful and versatile vocals.
+Caldwell released the hit single and his signature song "What You Won't Do for Love" from his double platinum debut self-titled album in 1978.

 After several R&B and smooth jazz albums, Caldwell turned to singing standards from the Great American Songbook.
 He wrote many songs for other artists, including the Billboard Hot 100 No. 1 single "The Next Time I Fall" for Amy Grant and Peter Cetera.
-Caldwell's music is frequently sampled by hip hop and R&B artists.
+Caldwell's musical catalog is perhaps best known today for its later sampling by several prolific hip hop and R&B artists.

 Early life

 Bobby Caldwell was born in Manhattan, but grew up in Miami, Florida.
 His mother sold real estate and one of her clients was reggae singer Bob Marley; Caldwell and Marley became friends.
 Growing up in Miami exposed Caldwell to a variety of music such as Haitian, Latin, reggae, and R&B. His parents hosted a local variety television show called Suppertime.
 He grew up listening to the music of Frank Sinatra and Ella Fitzgerald.
 When he was 12, Caldwell started playing piano and guitar.
 He was drawn to rock and roll, jazz, and rhythm and blues.